bspear8/TCCart/Project2/Design-Team/Docs/UseCaseModel.md

 ![alt text](https://github.gatech.edu/gt-omscs-softeng/6300Spring16Team38/blob/master/Project2/Design-Team/Docs/Use%20Case%20Diagram.PNG "Use Case Diagram")

 ## 2 Use Case Descriptions

-*For each use case in the use case diagram, this section should contain a description, with the following elements:*

 _Add Customer_
 - Requirements: Allows the manager to add a customer to the system.